How is Coronavirus Affecting Placements, Internships and Insights?

 Internships are full-time, paid work experience schemes that typically take place during summer time.
 They last between one to four months.

-This depends on industry, size of the company and their capacity for adaption.
+This depends on the industry, the size of the company and its capacity for adaption.

 How are internships being affected by coronavirus?